ray-cast/ray-mmd/README.md

     - Added morph controler to set the attenuation of multiple light source (29.
 Jan 2017)
     - Improved SSSS and LED lighting (25.
 Jan 2017)
     - Improved Shadow quality (25.
 Jan 2017)
-    - Improved Emissive Material, when luminance was less than 1, not calculate bloom effcet (25.
+    - Improved Emissive Material, when luminance was less than 1, not calculate bloom effect (25.
 Jan 2017)
     - Material description can now be used with ShadingMaterialID 4 (25.
 Jan 2017)
     - Fixed some minor bugs (29.
 Jan 2017)